Security

 What you walk away with

 You get an honest, structured read on your security program across the six CSF Functions and a roadmap that tells you what to do first.
-Because CSF 2.0 added the Govern Function, the assessment also surfaces where security ownership and accountability are missing, often the real gap behind the technical ones.
+Because CSF 2.0 added the Govern Function, the assessment also surfaces where security ownership and accountability are missing, which is often the real gap behind the technical ones.

 Explore related work